amidaware/trmm-docs/docs/functions/scripting.md

 - nu
 - deno (Javascript and TypeScript)

-## Writing Your Own Scripts

-Guidelines for Writing Non-Interactive Scripts for Tactical RMM Tactical RMM can play a crucial role in managing IT infrastructure efficiently.
-Scripts used should ideally be non-interactive to ensure they can run without manual intervention, streamlining operations and automating routine tasks.
-Here are some guidelines for writing effective non-interactive scripts for use with Tactical RMM:

-1. Design for Automation
-- Non-Interactive Execution: Scripts should execute without requiring user input.
-Use default values and configuration files to control behaviour instead of interactive prompts.
-- Idempotency: Ensure scripts can be run multiple times without causing issues, producing the same results without unintended side effects.
-2. Error Handling and Logging
-- Comprehensive Error Handling: Anticipate potential errors and handle them gracefully within the script.
-Avoid crashes or uncontrolled exits.
-- Logging: Implement detailed logging mechanisms.
-Logs should capture key events, errors, and status messages to aid in troubleshooting and auditing.
-3. Use Clear, Understandable Code
-- Code Readability: Write code that is easy to understand and maintain.
-Use comments judiciously to explain the purpose of functions and complex logic.
-- Modular Design: Break down scripts into functions or modules based on functionality.
-This enhances readability and reuse.
-4. Security Best Practices
-- Secure Coding: Avoid common security pitfalls, such as hard-coding sensitive information.
-Use secure methods to handle credentials and other confidential data.
-- Minimize Privileges: Run scripts with the least privilege necessary to accomplish the task.
-5. Testing and Validation
-- Comprehensive Testing: Test scripts in a controlled environment before deploying them through the Tactical RMM.
-Consider edge cases and test under different conditions to ensure reliability.
-Generally test first locally on a test machine, then use Remote Background before adding to script manager.
-- Validation: Validate outputs and effects of the script to ensure they align with expectations.
-Use checks within the script to confirm actions were successful.
-6. Documentation
-- Internal Documentation: Include header comments in each script detailing its purpose, author, date, and any prerequisites or dependencies.
-7. Environment Compatibility
-- Cross-Platform Considerations: If scripts are expected to run in diverse environments, account for differences in operating systems, shell versions, and available utilities.
-- Dependencies: Clearly document any external dependencies.
-Prefer built-in tools and commands to minimize dependency issues.
-8. Feedback and Reporting
-- Status Reporting: Ensure scripts report their completion status back to the Tactical RMM, allowing for automated monitoring and alerting on failures or critical events.
-- Feedback Loops: Incorporate feedback from script execution into continuous improvement processes.
-Refine scripts based on operational experience and evolving requirements.
-9. Version Control
-- Change Management: Use version control systems (e.g., Git) to manage script versions.
-Track changes and maintain a history of modifications for audit and rollback purposes.
-10. Compliance and Standards
-- Follow Standards: Adhere to coding standards and best practices for the scripting languages being used.
-- Compliance: Ensure scripts comply with organizational policies and regulatory requirements, especially those handling data privacy and security.

-By following these guidelines, you can create robust, secure, and efficient non-interactive scripts that leverage the full capabilities of Tactical RMM to automate and streamline IT management tasks.

 ## Adding Scripts

 In the dashboard, browse to **Settings > Scripts Manager**.
 Click the **New** button and select either Upload Script or New Script.
 The available options for scripts are: